seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 # What This Is

 This is my code style.
-"Style" in the sense of concepts represented in code, and how they are placed relative to each other and explained to the reader, not in the sense of where I put the curly brackets.
+"Style" here means how concepts are represented, structured and explained to the reader, not where I put the curly brackets.

 There is no objectively correct answer regarding this kind code of style, but this document outlines the main pillars of mine.
 As such, they are also the things I look for in code reviews.
 I refer to this document when doing code reviews (which is probably why you're here).